 Proceeds from the issuance of debt are recognized as an other financing source at the fund level and increase long-term debt at the government-wide level.
-Repayments of bond principal are reported as an expenditure in the governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.
+Repayments of bond principal are reported as an expenditure at the governmental fund level and, thus, have the effect of reducing fund balance because current financial resources have been used.

-Bond principal payments \$ 330,000
+Bond principal payments